What is a Commercial Electrician?

 It would be expected that someone regarded as an installation electrician by the Joint Industry Board (JIB), and entitled to hold an Electrotechnical Certification Scheme (ECS) Gold Card, would have the necessary experience, knowledge and qualifications required to carry out electrical work in domestic, commercial and industrial environments, although in some cases commercial and industrial environments may require some additional specialised training.

-An electrician is commonly someone who holds a combined Level 3 technical and vocational qualification having completed their training through a recognised apprenticeship (refer to the 'Apprentice' section below) and in addition will have succesfully completed the required 3-day end point assessment, commonly known as the AM2, at an independant approved centre.
+A commercial electrician is commonly someone who holds a combined Level 3 technical and vocational qualification having completed their training through a recognised apprenticeship (refer to the 'Apprentice' section below) and in addition will have successfully completed the required 3-day end point assessment, commonly known as the AM2, at an independent approved centre.

 For those new to the world of electrics, or those who are already working within the industry but are not being employed on an apprenticeship framework, there is an alternative that is commonly referred to as the 'Electrical Improver' route (refer to 'Electrical Improver' section below).